Poison to Detect: Detection of Targeted Overfitting in Federated Learning: Experiments

 \subsection{Comparison of the detection mechanisms}

 Overall, our results highlight the trade-offs among detection mechanisms (see table \ref{subtab:detection_rounds} and table \ref{subtab:scenario_i_metrics}).
-For scenario I, the fingerprinting method is the fastest and most reliable technique, with immediate detection and nearly perfect detection scores, followed by the label flipping method, which almost flags an immediate detection with a moderate score.
-In contrast, the backdoor trigger method scores are highly variable across datasets.
-To better understand the impact of the detection thresholds $\alpha$ and $\tau$ on both methods, we have examined the variability of metrics (accuracy, precision, recall, and f1score) depending on the nine different thresholds we derived in our experiments.
-The results are presented in Figure \ref{fig:labelflip_threshold_s1} and Figure \ref{fig:labelflip_threshold_s2} (label flip) and Figure \ref{fig:backdoor_threshold_s1} and Figure \ref{fig:backdoor_threshold_s2} (backdoor trigger).
+In \textbf{Scenario~I}, fingerprinting is the fastest and most reliable method, achieving immediate detection with near-perfect scores.
+Label flipping follows closely, typically detecting the attack within the first rounds but with more moderate scores.
+In contrast, the backdoor trigger method exhibits higher variability across datasets.
+To analyse the sensitivity of label flipping and backdoor detection, we study the effect of detection thresholds $\tau_{pes}$ and $\theta$ on accuracy, precision, recall, and F1-score in nine threshold configurations.
+The results are shown in Figures~\ref{fig:labelflip_threshold_s1} and~\ref{fig:labelflip_threshold_s2} (label flip), and Figures~\ref{fig:backdoor_threshold_s1} and~\ref{fig:backdoor_threshold_s2} (backdoor trigger).

-On the other hand, Scenario II is more complex by design, as targeted aggregation involves a subset of clients, making detection more difficult.
-In this scenario, the label flipping technique is the best, followed by the backdoor trigger method, while the fingerprinting method detects any orchestrator attempts to make the targeted client overfit their local data.
+\textbf{Scenario~II} is inherently more challenging, as targeted aggregation involves only a subset of clients, reducing the separability of the signal.
+In this setting, label flipping achieves the most reliable performance, followed by the backdoor trigger method, while fingerprinting fails to reliably distinguish targeted overfitting when multiple clients are targeted.